Ard-Codder/AI-Backend-Playground/HOW_IT_WORKS.md

-# 🔍 How AI Backend Playground Works
+# 🔍 How ML-Backend Playground Works

 ## 🎯 Quick Overview

-**AI Backend Playground** is a modern, production-ready backend application that demonstrates professional software development skills by combining:
+**ML-Backend Playground** is a modern, production-ready backend application that demonstrates professional software development skills by combining:

 - **🌐 REST API** built with FastAPI (async Python web framework)
 - **🗄️ Database** using PostgreSQL with SQLAlchemy ORM